FraserLee/dungeon-note/checklist.md

         - [x] Stop forwards-slide past end-point
     - [x] convert onMouseUp to just a mouseup event listener - no location dependence
         - [x] fix canSelectText
+    - [ ] move to wrapping interface, have textboxes use a limited version of it with only left-right edges.
+        - [x] unify underlying models
+        - [ ] unify view function wrapping boxes, dispatch to inner view
+        - [ ] add in constrains in outer that make vertical not present for text
     - [ ] rotation
         - white single-pixel wheel around the point of the thing, mouseover
-    - [ ] move to wrapping interface, have textboxes use a limited version of it with only left-right edges.

 - [ ] deselect when clicking background